komalgill0310/restaurantOrderingWebsite/breakdown.md

 1. Change variable names to more descriptive names

-- First update the names for the header section
+- First update the names for the header section✅
+  - update them in HTML, CSS & JS file
+- Update the names for the Main section✅
-  - update them in HTML, CSS & JS file✅
+  - update them in HTML, CSS & JS file

 1. If there is time: